Eschatologue/CM_wiki/docs/class/rogue/index.md

 You know how to strike subtly and exploit a foe's distraction.
 Once per turn, you can deal an extra 1d6 damage to one creature you hit with an attack roll if you have Advantage on the roll and the attack uses a Finesse or a Ranged weapon.
 The extra damage's type is the same as the weapon's type.

-You don't need Advantage on the attack roll if at least one of your allies is within 5 feet of the target, the ally doesn't have the Incapacitated condition, and you don't have Disadvantage on the attack roll.
+You don't need :d20-adv: Advantage on the attack roll if at least one of your allies is within 5 feet of the target, the ally doesn't have the ^^Incapacitated^^ condition, and you don't have :d20-disadv Disadvantage on the attack roll.

 The extra damage increases as you gain Rogue levels, as shown in the Sneak Attack column of the Rogue Features table.